 Chris started sailing in high school after purchasing a small sailboat for ten cents.
 He raced in college at Oregon State University and enjoyed the opportunity to gain leadership experience with the club sport sailing team.
 He was a recipient of the Pete McKillop Sportsmanship Award and was named to the 2007 All-NW Sailing Team.
 Chris has owned, cruised, and raced sailboats from 12-40'.
 Lately, Chris has developed a habit of borrowing Hobie kayaks from the West Coast Sailing demo fleet.
 Each day, Chris reminds himself how appreciative he is to lead the smart and driven people on our staff as we work hard to spread our passion for small boats.

-Fun Facts: Chris met his wife Jess through college sailing and Chris is somewhat of a burrito connoisseur, rarely going more than three days without one!
+Fun Fact: Chris met his wife Jess through college sailing and Chris is somewhat of a burrito connoisseur, rarely going more than three days without one!

 Kyle began sailing as a child in the San Juan Islands, where he grew up.
 As a member of the Friday Harbor High School sailing team, he developed a passion for small boat sailing.
 Kyle sailed for four years in college, two years each at Eckerd College and Lewis & Clark College.
 After graduating, he helped to build the Portland area high school program at Willamette Sailing Club as a coach for eight years and he has served on the board of College Sailing, the Columbia Gorge Racing Association and The Sailing Foundation.
 Kyle remains an active volunteer for CGRA and NW youth sailing.
 When he’s away from the water, Kyle can usually be found outdoors – camping with his family, skiing, hiking or just working in the yard.

 Fun Fact: Kyle is a die hard Portland Trail Blazers fan and watches most games!